What could the world’s greatest writer possibly have to teach us about modern business?

 To listen to extracts from ‘The Bard & Co’ just click on the titles below.
 Many thanks to Fraser Southey and voiceover agency Evans O’Brien for organising these wonderful readings.
 Also to actors Jim McManus, Nicolette Mackenzie, Lin Sagovsky, Celyn Jones and Matt Duqenoy, and engineer Mark Smith of Mark Smith Sound.

 ‘The Bard & Co’ was edited by Jim Davies, John Simmons and Rob Williams, and published by Cyan Books.
-It is available on Amazon for £8.57.
+It is available on Amazon.